 Dr. Janick Sarazin received his medical degree from the University of Sherbrooke in 1998 and completed his residency in otolaryngology at the University of Montreal in 2003.
 He is currently serving his first term on the FMSQ Board of Directors as an advisor.

 Involved in his association and federal affairs for many years, Dr. Sarrazin was a member of the Board of Directors of the Association des oto-rhino-laryngologistes du Québec from 2007 to 2018, during which time he served as Vice-President (2010-2014) and President (2014-2018).
 He has also carried out various mandates for the FMSQ by taking part in committees such as those on the drafting of the Guide québécois des bonnes pratiques en salle d'opération and on the Gestion des listes d'attente en salle d'opération, conducted jointly by the FMSQ and the MSSS.

 Dr. Corinne Leclercq is in her second term as an advisor and representative of the intermediate regions on the FMSQ Board of Directors.
 A graduate of the University of Sherbrooke in general medicine (1994) and obstetrics gynecology (1999), she is in active practice in the Centre-du-Québec region, where she has held a position as assistant to the chief of surgery since the beginning of 2019.
 Affiliated with the University Centre of Sherbrooke, she is also a clinical teaching professor for externs, family medicine residents and obstetrics gynecology residents.

 Dr. Leclercq is very involved with the Association des obstétriciens gynécologues du Québec (AOGQ), where she has served as a director (2001-2015), member of the executive committee (2003-2012) and president (2008-2010).
 She was also a member of the Board of Directors of the Society of Obstetricians and Gynaecologists of Canada from 2007 to 2009.

 Dr. Yohann St-Pierre graduated in medicine (2007) and pediatrics (2011) from Laval University.
-He is now serving his second as an advisor and representative of the remote regions on the Federation's Board.
+He is now serving his second term as an advisor and representative of the remote regions on the Federation's Board.
 Since 2012, he has been practicing at the Hôpital régional de Rimouski, in addition to being a clinical rofessor in the Department of Pediatrics at Laval University.